13.1 Operational and Representation Aspects

 or representation item that specifies a different value for the same aspect of the type or subtype.

-for a record extension does not override the layout of the parent part; if the layout was specified for the parent type, it is inherited by the record extension. derived_type_definition
+for a record extension does not override the layout of the parent part; if the layout was specified for the parent type, it is inherited by the record extension.

 or a later representation item for a derived type, the confirming specification does not override the inherited one.
-Thus the derived type has both a specified confirming value and an inherited nonconfirming representation value — this means that rules that apply only to nonconfirming representation values still apply to this type.aspect_specification
+Thus the derived type has both a specified confirming value and an inherited nonconfirming representation value — this means that rules that apply only to nonconfirming representation values still apply to this type.

-and the parent type has not yet been frozen, then the inherited aspect might not yet have been resolved and evaluated.
-The implementation will need to have a mechanism to handle such an aspect. {8652/0040} In contrast, whether type-related operational aspects are inherited by a derived type depends on each specific aspect; unless specified, an operational aspect is not inherited.
+{8652/0040} In contrast, whether type-related operational aspects are inherited by a derived type depends on each specific aspect; unless specified, an operational aspect is not inherited.
 When type-related operational aspects are inherited by a derived type, aspects that were directly specified by aspect_specification

 s or operational items that are visible at any point within the immediate scope of the derived type declaration, or (in the case where the parent is derived) that were inherited by the parent type from the grandparent type, are inherited.
 An inherited operational aspect is overridden by an aspect_specification